altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 "K::Why are we telling you so much?"
 "C::That would be the truth mist."
 *Kent looked up*
-'K::The wet rags attached to the fan'
+'K::The wet rags attached to the fan...'
 "K::Truth mist?"
-"C::Chemistry, baby"
+"C::Chemistry, baby!"
 *The chemist let out a cough*
 "C::Strictly speaking not just a truth mist...
 Also pacifies...
-And gets you a little high"
+And gets you a little high."
 *Kent looked at his hands*
 ~He didn't feel different, not to himself at least~ "C::Anyways - This stuff."